NyanSatan/S5Late-8723/README.md

   Extra Operating Current (mA):	0
 ```

-Device name is now changed to `S5L8723 pwnDFU`
+Device name is now changed to `S5L8723 pwnDFU` on iPod nano 6 or `S5L8443 pwnDFU` on iPod shuffle 4

 ### Sample operations